Namraj14/Git-cheatsheet/README.md

 # Push the 'main' branch to GitHub and track it
 git push -u origin main

+or

+# Your local branch is master and u want to push in the main in remote branch
+git pull --rebase origin main
 ---
 A simple and structured guide to essential Git and GitHub commands.